Foreign Bodies

 What are foreign bodies in the medical context?

-Objects that enter the body and are not naturally part of it.
+Objects that are not naturally part of the body and have entered it.

 How do foreign bodies typically enter the body?

-Coins, batteries, toys, food items, dirt, or other small objects.
+Coins, batteries, toys, food items, and sharp objects like needles or glass.

 How are foreign bodies diagnosed?